mpopp75/astronomy-libs/README.md

 ### Distances (PHP & JS)

 Distances contains functions to convert distance units, like kilometers, miles, astronomical units, light years and parsecs.
-Further it contains a function to calculate the geographical distance between 2 latitude/longitude pairs (on Earth).
+Another function calculates the geographical distance between 2 latitude/longitude pairs (on Earth), yet another function calculates the distance between 2 points while the distance to each of the points and the angle separating is given.

 ### Location (PHP & JS)